omshukla12/what-should-we-eat/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
-Created after a 10 minute conversation with Adesuwa (@littlezigy) that went something like this:
+Created after a 10 minute conversation with Nirmit Mishra(@nirmit27) that went something like this:

 Me: So what do you want to eat?

-Her: Cereal?
+Him: Chole Bhature?

 Me: Meh, nope.

-Her: Then what?
+Him: Then what?

-Me: Hmm... plantain and egg?
+Me: Hmm...
+Paneer Tikka?

-Her: What about bread and egg?
+Him: What about Dal Makhani?

-Me: Or we could do indomie?
+Me: Or we could do Baingan Bharta?

-Her: Pancakes!
+Him: Chilli Paneer!

 Me: There's too many choices!

-Her: Yeah, we should write all the choices down, put it in a bucket and just pick one at random.
+Him: Yeah, we should write all the choices down, put it in a bucket and just pick one at random.

 Me: Or we could build something that does that.

 5 minutes later, the first draft of What Should We Eat was built.

-**Sidenote:** We ate cereal.
+**Sidenote:** We ate Samosa.